thednainus/senegalHIVmodel/analyses/plots/README.md

 # Summary of each directory

 These are plots obtained using results of phylodynamic analyses.
 Parameters were estimated using Markov chain Monte Carlo (MCMC).
+You can find the scripts to carry out phylodynamic analyses and MCMC at https://github.com/thednainus/senegalHIVmodel/tree/master/analyses/scripts/R-scripts

 **mcmc_runs**